 Her Story: The Philadelphia Black Womens Health Project

 What's the skinny on black women's health?
-More than two-thirds of black women are overweight or obese, increasing their risk for heart disease, stroke, diabetes, and some cancers.
+More than two-thirds of black women are overweight or obese, increasing their risk of heart disease, stroke, diabetes, and some cancers.
 Black women also have a much higher chance of dying from heart disease, high blood pressure, and cancer than white women.
-Through its clever mixture of dramatic segments and interviews with women from the Project, Herstory: The Philadelphia Black Women's Health Project successfully ignites discussion about health issues of particular concern for black women including: breast cancer, pre-natal care, stress and cardiovascular disease.
+Through its clever mixture of dramatic segments and interviews with women from the Project, Herstory: The Philadelphia Black Women's Health Project successfully ignites discussion about health issues of particular concern for black women including breast cancer, pre-natal care, stress, and cardiovascular disease.

 The Philadelphia Black Women's Health Project (PBWHP) was established by African American women from Philadelphia who attended a historic national conference on women's health held in the early 1980s.
 PBWHP was known by residents, service providers, community groups and clergy for its health promotion activities for African American women and teens in Philadelphia.
 Unfortunately, the organization became defunct in 2004, but the national umbrella organization recently renamed the Black Women's Health Imperative, still offers considerable resources in Philadelphia.

 February 5, 1993 | "Premiere of New Community Programs," Scoop U.S.A